eo33/simplex-algorithm/README.md

 # Simplex algorithm
 A tool that is used to solve _Linear programming_ (LP) problems using the simplex algorithm.
 It accepts .csv files as inputs, and outputs the optimal solution in TEXT format.
 It uses the 2-phase approach to solve the problem.
-In addition, it uses Bland's rule to prevent cycling from happening.
+In addition, it uses Bland's rule to prevent cycling through the same point from happening.

 ## Get started